top of page

 4. It is not necessary to be intelligent or an intellectual to reach intellectuals.

-5. You do not have to learn the unbeliever’s philosophy or viewpoint to present him with the gospel-message.
+5. You do not have to learn the unbeliever’s religion, philosophy or viewpoint to present him with the gospel-message.

 6. You do not have to cultivate people or become friends with them to witness to them.